cloudmesh-community/sp19-222-101/project-report/report.md

 features [@zhang2004optimality], which makes this method successful when classifying trends in natural language situations.

 :wave: how do you test for independence ?
+What is natural language?
+:warning: what is a distribution of dependecies?
+State ..the naive assumption implies that each feature is independent...the end classification is probably sensative to each feature distribution which may or may not be similiar to the other feature.
+Perhaps a better discussion here, you should leave the reader satisfied not with more questions.

 SVM is also used to work with natural language classification [@khorsi2007overview].
 SVM models construct hyper-planes in the feature space of